Visualize and Assess Classifier Performance in Classification Learner

 After training a model in Classification Learner, you can evaluate the model performance on a test set in the app.
 This process allows you to check whether the validation accuracy provides a good estimate for the model performance on new data.

-If the test data set is in the MATLAB® workspace, then in the Test section on the Classification Learner tab, click Test Data and select From Workspace.
+If the test data set is in the MATLAB® workspace, then in the Data section on the Test tab, click Test Data and select From Workspace.

 .csv) file, or select All Files to browse for other file types such as